-Among the proposed solutions, one of the most promising areas for addressing the issue of healthcare expenditures would be the deployment of telemedicine technologies worldwide and in rural communities, in particular.
+Among the proposed healthcare solutions, one of the most promising areas for addressing the issue of healthcare expenditures would be the deployment of telemedicine technologies worldwide and in rural communities, in particular.

 According to the American Telemedicine Association, also known as ATA, telemedicine is “the remote delivery of healthcare services and clinical information using telecommunications technology”.
 Aside from that, telemedicine is said to include a wide variety of clinical services using the internet, wireless satellite and telephone media.

 - Remote Consultations – this allows patients to communicate with a specialist or physician in real-time even if they are both miles apart in order to seek help, examination, and diagnosis.
 For rural area residents, it removes the pressure of time consumption on commuting to healthcare facilities.

 - Remote Specialist Consultations – specialists or physicians who specialize in different medical fields may not be easily accessible in rural communities.
 With telemedicine, rural areas residents can have easy access to consulting specialists in a cost-effective way.
 In addition, the availability of remote healthcare consultants loads off the city hospitals that otherwise would have to keep them on staff.

 - In-Home Monitoring – both patients and physicians can easily monitor medical records and progress in the comfort of their homes.
 Virtual visits greatly improve patients’ convenience.
 For example, follow-up appointments are much easier to arrange remotely.
 This way, consistently sticking to the schedule, patients have a greater probability of improving health and avoiding diseases.